zacstewart/zacstewart.github.io/_drafts/using-json-web-tokens-to-authenticate-javascript-front-ends-on-rails.md

 };
 ```

-The last bit of polish I needed for signing in, was a link to the sign in Devise
+The last bit of polish I needed for signing in was a link to the sign in page
-and a little code to redirect back to the front-end appropriately.
-This is
+of Devise and a little code to redirect back to the front-end appropriately.
-literally the whole `ApplicationController`:
+This is literally the whole `ApplicationController`:

 ```ruby
 class ApplicationController < ActionController::Base